Data Insertion

 cont.insert()

-Useful is also, that you can insert directly tabular data.
+It may also be usefull to know that you can insert directly tabular data.

 from caosadvancedtools.table_converter import from_tsv